2023 Most Popular Social Work Bachelor's Degree Schools in Michigan

 On average, social work graduates from Spring Arbor take out $33,244 in student loans while working on their Bachelor's Degree.

-Oakland University ranked #6 on this year’s Most Popular Social Work Bachelor’s Degree Schools in Michigan list.
-Located in the large suburb of Rochester Hills, Oakland is a public school with a fairly large student population.
+Oakland University did quite well in this year’s ranking of the most popular places for social work students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the large suburb of Rochester Hills, Oakland is a public school with a large student population.

 Of the 68 students majoring in social work at Oakland, 15% are male and 85% are female.